CLASSICAL CIVILISATION A&AS LEVEL AQA (2020)

 Therefore, the study of Classical Civilisation leads to an understanding of the foundations of the society in which we live today.

 However, Classical Civilisation encourages students to develop the critical and evaluative skills which will enable them to go on to Higher Education to study a wide range of courses including, of course, Classics or Ancient History.
-Classical Civilisation also complements many other popular A Levels including Art, English Literature, Government and Political, History, RS, Philosophy and Ethics, Theatre Studies and the Social Sciences.
+Classical Civilisation also complements many other popular A Levels including Art, English Literature, Government and Political, History, RS, Philosophy and Ethics, Drama & Theatre and the Social Sciences.